nearform/mercurius-explain/README.md

 - `gateway`: `boolean`.
   If the application is a [Mercurius Gateway](https://github.com/mercurius-js/mercurius-gateway) enables or disables the collection of `extensions.explain` from the services that are part of the gateway that use `mercurius-explain`.
+  Use the helper function `getExplainFederatedHeader` in `service.rewriteHead` in the service definition to enabled federation mode like in the example.

   > It is required to enable [extensions collector](https://github.com/mercurius-js/mercurius-gateway#collectors) in the gateway definition.

-Examples:
+  > If the federated services are in federation mode it is **required** to use `rewriteHeaders` to forward the `getExplainFederatedHeader`

+**Examples:**

 ```js
 const gateway = Fastify()